 Encourage staff to physically located the staff member they wish to talk to instead of sending an email or instant message (within reason).
 Not only does this rack up steps, it's also time-saving as any misunderstandings or further questions can be ironed out at the time.

 It is certainly not advisable to use a computer standing up without a height-adjustable work surface, but there's no reason why you can't stand up to use the phone.
 Wireless headsets allow workers to get up and pace around when they're on the phone, without wasting any time.

 Parking further from the office is a simple way to build up steps throughout the day.
 Even a small change in distance can add up over the weeks.

 While this is not an option for everybody, a lot of people overestimate the difficulty of cycling to and from work.
 Check out local cycle routes and provide staff with materials offering tips and maps.
 Signing up to the Cycle to Work Scheme provides staff with good discounts on bikes and safety accessories.

 Encourage staff to get out into the fresh air on their lunch breaks.
 A significant number of UK office workers still eat lunch while they work - but is this really as productive as getting the blood and oxygen pumping with a brisk walk?

-Although we prefer to encourage the use of sit-stand desks, we do realise this is not a suitable option for everybody which is why we also provide fixed height desks › These come in rectangle or crescent models in a choice of stylish finishes ideal for home, office, or meeting spaces.
+Although we prefer to encourage the use of sit-stand desks, we do realise this is not a suitable option for everybody which is why we also provide fixed height desks.
+These come in rectangle models in a choice of stylish finishes ideal for home, office, or meeting spaces.